 When people gain weight, their skeletal system does not grow to compensate.
 Instead, the entire musculoskeletal system (bones, joints, muscles) must work harder.
 Over time, excess strain weakens the spine and surrounding muscles(1).
 That makes it harder to sit up straight.

-Full-back, racing-style gaming chairs provide excellent ergonomic support for heavy bodies.
-Instead of forcing users to sit upright, they can ease into it using deeper reclines.
-As back muscles get stronger, sitting up straight will get easier.
+Full-back, racing-style gaming chairs offer excellent ergonomic support for heavier bodies.
+Instead of requiring users to sit upright, they allow for gradual adjustment with deeper reclines.
+As back muscles strengthen, sitting up straight becomes easier.

 So what’s the best gaming chair for big guys?
 Five models stand above the rest.
 These support 395 to 550 pounds.
 All come from established gaming chair brands with two to five-year warranties.
 Prices range from $399 to $674: